Are Aluminum Windows Worth the Investment?

 Long-Term Savings

-• Lower energy bills: energy efficiency features cut heating/cooling costs by 15–20% yearly.
+• Lower energy bills: energy efficiency features reduce heating and cooling costs by 15–20% annually.

 • Insurance perks: impact windows made from aluminum qualify for storm-resistant discounts in hurricane zones.